Fyodor Vinberg

 Fyodor Viktorovich Vinberg (Фёдор Ви́кторович Ви́нберг; – 14 February 1927) was a right-wing Russian military officer, publisher and journalist.

 Early life

-Born in Kiev in the family of a general with German background, Vinberg studied in high school in Kiev and in the Alexander Lyceum.
+Born in Kiev in the family of Wiktor Fjodorowitsch Vinberg, a general of the cavalry with German background, Vinberg studied in high school in Kiev and in the Alexander Lyceum.
 From 1891 to 1892, he worked in the Ministry of Internal Affairs.

-In 1893, he entered military service.
+In 1893, he embarked on an officer's career, and two years later, with the rank of cornet, he joined the Uhlan Life Guards Regiment of Tsarina Alexandra Feodorovna.
+During the Russian Revolution of 1905, he participated in punitive expeditions in the Baltic States.
 Serving in the cavalry, he rose to the rank of colonel in 1911.

 In the years before World War I, he became involved in extreme right-wing politics, joining the Black-Hundredist Union of Archangel Michael and writing for right-wing publications.

 During the war, he commanded the Second Baltic cavalry regiment.
-He became personally acquainted with Tsarina Aleksandra for whom he developed a strong emotional attachment.
+He became personally acquainted with the German Tsarina Aleksandra for whom he developed a strong emotional attachment.
 There were even rumours of an affair.
 After the February Revolution, he left the army.

 Revolutionary Russia

 After the October Revolution, he was imprisoned by the Bolsheviks for his role in an alleged plot to overthrow the Provisional Government.
 He pleaded not guilty and pointed to the absurdity of such charges by the Bolsheviks, as they had overthrown the Provisional Government themselves.
 He was sentenced to one year's imprisonment by the revolutionary tribunal but was released in early 1918.
 There, he met fellow right-wingers, including Pyotr Shabelsky-Bork, who became his friend and collaborator.
 In prison, he kept notes, which he later published.

 He made a dangerous journey to Kiev to fight with the White Army, where he was arrested and rescued by German forces and accompanied them in retreat to Germany.
 In 1919 he was in Berlin, where he published the short-lived right-wing newspapers/magazines Prizyv ("The Call") and Luch Sveta ("A Ray of Light").
 Vinberg personally introduced the Protocols of the Elders of Zion from Russia to Germany, and via his magazines, republished and promoted the Protocols while advocating the destruction of the world's Jewry.